 Whenever I log into The Secret World I have a good time.
 So why do I have to stop myself from thinking about logging into LotRO or Aion or something altogether different instead?
 Why am I craving for GW2?
 Is it simply me being my usual butterfly self, or a case of the Better the Devil You Know?
 Maybe I’m limiting myself too much and should follow Syp’s Plan and juggle a few MMO’s.
 I have trouble focusing on multiple MMO’s however, they’re big games that require a lot of attention and time is precious.

 Of course I haven’t had any huge play sessions yet.
 I haven’t managed to even finish the first area, Kingsmouth completely yet, unlike MMO Gamer Chick.
-While I’ve been under the weather I’ve been making use of my DS and VITA, playing ChronoTrigger, FFIV, some timeless and terrific old RPG’s and then logging into Secret World for an hour or two here or there.
+While I’ve been under the weather I’ve been making use of my DS and VITA, playing ChronoTrigger, FFIV, some timeless and terrific old RPG’s :D and then logging into Secret World for an hour or two here or there.

 Maybe the best way to analyse my thoughts is to write down the tried and tested like / dislike list: